vuhoangsje/PRJ311/README.txt

 # Note: localhost can be difference
 # Choose TCP/IP
 # Switch to IP addresses tab, scroll to the end, at the IPALL expand
 # Type 1433 at TCP port
+# See more detail at JavaDesktopWorkshop link